What About You?

 Fast Food Combo

 Generally, long-chain saturated fats push inflammation by three distinct mechanisms as well as increase cholesterol levels.1 Inflammation fuels each stage in the development of atherosclerosis and underlies chronic conditions—arthritis, auto-immune conditions, diabetes, obesity and such.
-The immune system responds to fast-food diets (rich in fat, sugar, and low in fiber) as it does to a bacterial infection: it turns on the spigot for inflammatory assaults.2 Saturated fats interferes with the ability of blood vessels to expand appropriately and they reduce blood flow.3 Cholesterol is a minor player unless it becomes oxidized.
+The immune system responds to fast-food diets (rich in fat, sugar, and low in fiber) as it does to a bacterial infection: it turns on the spigot for inflammatory assaults.2 Saturated fats interfere with the ability of blood vessels to expand appropriately and they reduce blood flow.3 Cholesterol is a minor player unless it becomes oxidized.
 Chronic health conditions, pollution, and a deficient intake of anti-oxidants makes the body’s organs produce more free radicals than it has anti-oxidant capacity to handle (oxidative stress).

 The combination of saturated fats, oxidized cholesterol, and sugar is especially problematic.
 Long-term consumption of high fat with a high sugar diet damages the kidneys.4 Consuming a single meal with palm oil reduces the body’s ability to respond to insulin appropriately and increases fat deposition in the liver.5

 Trans fats are mainly man-made through the process of hydrogenation.
 “Partially hydrogenated” oils and fats as described on food labels are a clue to their existence in the foods we buy.
 Even so, trace amounts of naturally-occurring trans fats are present in fatty meats and full-fat dairy foods.
 Chronic ingestion of trans fats has been associated with risk of developing certain cancers, including breast and colorectal, in population studies.
-Furthermore, research conducted by the Harvard School of Public Health estimates that eliminating trans fats from the diet could prevent about 250,000 heart attacks and related deaths every year.6 Consumption of trans fat produce more than cardiovascular damage.
+Furthermore, research conducted by the Harvard School of Public Health estimates that eliminating trans fats from the diet could prevent about 250,000 heart attacks and related deaths every year.6 Consumption of trans fat produces more than cardiovascular damage.
 See Save Your Heart & Brain!
 Make Your Own Cookies!/

 Essential Fats